 Satan is the dark force in nature representing the carnal nature and death of all living things.
 The vast majority of the Universe is cold, uninhabitable and lifeless.
-The only part of the Universe that we know contains life is tied to a system of predator-and-prey: the natural world is violent, desperate, bloody and amoral.
+In the only part of the Universe that we know to host life, it is tied to a system of predator-and-prey: the natural world is violent, desperate, bloody and amoral.
 If there is a god, it is surely evil.
 Satan, and Satan alone, best represents the harshness of reality.

 The religions and gods of the world result from human wishful thinking.
 They are delusions, lies, methods of control, suited only for the gullible and stupid, serving to hide the nasties of life from view, making people unprepared, emotionally stunted, and subservient.
 Satan is rebellion, intelligence, anti-religion, anti-god; the accuser, the doubter.
 When Satan replaces God, the blindfold is discarded.

 “Does the dreadful form of personified evil only prompt you to smile?”